 Samsung Galaxy S8

-Okay, the chances are you’re not going to pick up a Samsung phone if you’re looking at buying the iPhone X, but it’s definitely worth considering.
+Okay, the chances are you’re not going to pick up an older Samsung phone if you’re looking at buying the iPhone X, but it’s definitely worth considering.
 It also uses OLED technology – and is pretty nifty – at it, in our opinion, and it packs an industry-leading camera.

 It’s a cheaper phone too – partly due to the original price, and also from being on the market a few months and the cost declining.
 But few people are likely make the switch from Apple’s ecosystem to Android’s...